 Public school teachers work for state or local governments.
 Private school teachers may be employed by local churches or private educational organizations.
 Preschool teachers may work for a public or private school, or they may work for a privately-owned daycare facility.

-Can I Become an Elementary School Teacher?
+How To Become an Elementary School Teacher

 Elementary School Teacher Salary Data